fdebef/Gridact/README.md

 react
 react-dom
 mdi-react
+bootstrap
 ```
 These modules must be installed in parent component.
+Bootstrap must be imported in whichever parent component.

 # Basic configuration #
 The basic configuration is pretty simple.
 Just import Gridact module and pass data and some configuration: